Seal integrity testing – structures, vessels

-In situations where seal integrity (or “tightness”) is important, but volume is too great to permit application of pressure or vacuum to test the seal for defects, ultrasonics offers a unique solution.
+In situations where seal integrity (or “tightness”) is important, but volume is too great to permit, application of pressure or vacuum to test the seal for defects, ultrasonic offers a unique solution.

 The method consists of flooding the interior of the volume with ultrasound waves.
 Due to their very small wavelength these can penetrate tiny holes.

 Other than supplying the SDT range of ultrasonic detectors throughout Southern African and neighbouring country markets, Martec also provides a service for customers who cannot justify purchase of their own equipment.
 Using an ultrasonic detector on the outside of the volume, a Martec inspector can quickly perform a seal integrity test (tightness test)and pinpoint the source of defects that could become potential sites of water, air or gas leaks or wind noise.

 - Automobile – wind and water leaks on cars and trucks